NirajanBanjade/Bookhive/README.md

   - **Make website dynamic:** Some of the code is still hardcoded, so will make the site dymanic.
   - **Improvement in UI:** The UI for our project can be made more appealing.

 - **Aevin**
-  - **Refactor Collections codebase:** Clean up and optimize Collections backend and frontend code, improve error handling, and add comprehensive inline documentation for maintainability.
+  - **Refactor user-related features:** Clean up Collections, Profile, and To-Read codebases - optimize backend endpoints, improve frontend component structure, and add better error handling and documentation.

   - **Enhance review display and validation:** Improve review submission feedback, add edit/delete functionality for user reviews, and refine the average rating calculation display.

+  - **Integrate Collections with auth and recommendations:** Fix JWT/session issues with Nirajan's route protection and connect Collections data to Alan's recommendation system.

 - **Alan**
   - **Recommendations** Give users a list of books related to or commonly included when adding the book they searched